 The list of duties depends not only on the qualifications of the employee, but also on the severity of the health condition of the person for whom the personnel is hired.

-First Aid Kit Set – The Basics
+Caregivers first Aid Kit Set – The Basics

 The main duty of a caregiver for an elderly person and disable is to monitor their health and provide assistance with care and movement.

 What are some common ailments that can benefit from first aid kit set